joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 `consciousness.exe` computer program, we would have to accept that the hot iron bar is conscious.

+At root, computational processes *require* the existence of an indpendent observer to provide the mapping between the physical states of the system and the abstract states of a Turing machine.
+It's not necessary that the observer validate every intermediate step of the computation, or even the input and output (assuming they have confidence from the physics of the system that the rules of the Turing machine will be obeyed).
+But they must provide the mapping.
+By contrast, consciousness exists independently from any external observers.
+No one needs to provide the mapping between the states of the neurons in my brain to the abstract states of a Turing machine in order to imbue me with consciousness.

 I have also tried to present examples where the kinds of physical states we're considering are at least somewhat physically straightforward.
 But the physical states can, in principle, be arbitrarily complicated as well.
 We can imagine